 Introduction

 Mathematicians are lazy!
-I mean this is a good way.
+I mean this in a good way.
 Mathematicians are always trying to find ways to make things simpler, easier and faster.
-You probably know that multiplication is just a shorthand (a quicker way of saying the same thing) for repeated addition.
+You probably know that multiplication is just a shorthand method (a quicker way of saying the same thing) for repeated addition.
 Think about this.

 Which expression would you rather write?